relinxx/finetuning_practice/README.md

 Shared utilities are in [utils.py](utils.py)

-Run any script with `--help` for detailed usage and examples.
+Run any script with `--help` for detaild usage and examples.

 ## Testing